- 2 Bedrooms

 - Record a video to document the condition of the property.

-- Did your group have a wonderful time?
-Many vacation rental websites make it easy for travelers to provide feedback.
-If your rental and/or host was wonderful, they would love to hear about it.
-If anything was inoperable and they failed to address it within reason, or if the vacation rental wasn't as described, you'll want to make it a point as part of your feedback.
+- Did your group have a great stay?
+Most rental websites make it easy for travelers to provide comments.
+If your property and/or host was terrific, they would love to hear it.
+If anything was imperfect and they failed to correct it in a reasonable manner, or if the vacation rental wasn't as described, you'll want to make it a point as part of your feedback.

 Nearby Activities